 Time Out says

-Homecoming isn’t perfect.
-Indie director Jon Watts (Cop Car) doesn’t have a lot of experience with large-scale action, and it shows: The climactic dust-up gets a little blurry.
-Some of the supporting characters—particularly Laura Harrier’s sprightly love interest, Liz—can get a little lost.
-But the blend of humor, pathos and wall-crawling antics is perfectly judged.
-After a handful of overblown misfires, Marvel appears to have rediscovered its heart.
+‘Homecoming’ isn’t perfect: indie director Jon Watts (‘Cop Car’) doesn’t have a lot of experience with large-scale action, and it shows: the climactic dust-up gets a little blurry.
+Some of the supporting characters – particularly Laura Harrier’s sprightly love interest Liz – can get a little lost.
+But the blend of humour, pathos and wall-crawling antics is perfectly judged.
+After a handful of overblown misfires, Marvel appear to have rediscovered their heart.

 Cast and crew